 The problem, he says, is that a falaj water tunnel is not simply a conveyor of water.
 It is also a receiving chamber for water percolating from the rocks above.
 Unskilled repairers often line the tunnels with concrete in places that receive water during wet times.
 That seals the tunnel off, killing what they came to cure.

 Al-Ghafri wants to set up a research center to increase knowledge of the hydrology of aflaj and preserve the secrets of traditional management.
 “We need to interview the last Awamir tunnel diggers before they are gone,” he says.
 He also wants to conduct the first investigation of the conservation value of the aflaj.
-These systems are the only permanent sources of water in many
+These systems are the only permanent sources of water in many areas, yet their ecology is largely unknown.
+There could be an Omani equivalent of the blind white fish that famously inhabits Iranian qanats.

 The oases of Oman may be green and cool, but they no longer make economic sense.